This post may contain affiliate links.

 Step 1: Prepare the Chickpeas

 If using canned chickpeas, place them in a saucepan with their liquid and simmer for 20 minutes until very tender.
-For an ultra-smooth texture, peel the chickpeas if you have the time.
+For an ultra-smooth texture, peel the chickpeas if you have time.

 Step 2: Blend the Base